Oslandia/workshop-postgis-qgis-3d/workshop.md

 We will now discover PostGIS and its 3D capabilities.

 We will:
-- Create a new schema for each of you
 - Load 2D data
 - Open this data in QGIS
 - Load 3D data into the database